Dionisio1013/Yelp-KPI-Metric/README.md

 - text
 - review_rating

-Goal
-1) Connect to MongoDB client
-2) Extract data from Yelp JSON scripts and append into two 2-D arrays, Business & Reviews
-3) Create empty two collections and apply schema validation
-4) Insert Business and Review documents into their collections
-5) Convert from Collection to DataFrame
+Process
+1) Create
+2)
 6) Join both DataFrames via business_id
 7) return Dataframe to CSV for Data Exploration

-For the sake of runtime and size of the Yelp dataset (Over 6,990,280 million records and 150,346 businesses), I've extracted only 100 businesses from the JSON script and joined it's customer reviews to them.
+For the sake of runtime and size of the Yelp dataset (Over 6,990,280 million records and 150,346 businesses), I've extracted only 100 businesses from the JSON script and joined its customer reviews to them.

-The total shape of the dataframe is (12137,12)
+The total shape of the data frame is (12137,12)
-There are twleve columns and 12,137 observations
+There are twelve columns and 12,137 observations

-## 2) Analyzing the Data & Key Findings (In Progress)
+## 2) EDA (In Progress)

 **Key Features:**
 The main feature that we are mainly looking into is Text which consists of an entire passage of the customer's review. and its relationship with our featured engineered variable: Sentiment